Ruth Barratt

 Profile

-Ruth Barratt is a PhD student at the Marie Bashir Institute for Infectious Diseases and Biosecurity at the University of Sydney.
+Ruth Barratt was a APPRISE student at the Marie Bashir Institute for Infectious Diseases and Biosecurity at the University of Sydney.

 Ruth is a registered nurse with over 20 years of experience in infection prevention and control across all types of healthcare settings.
 She holds a Master of Advanced Practice Infection Control and Prevention (Honours), Griffith University.